jfbenckhuijsen/node-cloud-functions/README.md

   },
   auth: false,//'Boolean' or 'String': enables or disables global authentication.
 In case of a boolean, this refers to the default
   // authentication strategy.
 In case of a string, this refers to the name of the strategy.
+  enableFirebaseAuthentication: false, // 'Boolean'.
+When platform is Firebase, this enables validating the Firebase token as
+  // 'default' authentication strategy.
+The existing default strategy will be overwritten.
   paths: [
   // Specification of the various paths
   {